- Green Building or Sustainable Building Concept:

 6. To reduce the production of wastes during construction.

-7. To reduces the production of Green House Gases.
+7. To reduce the production of Green House Gases.

 8. To maintain the equilibrium of the environment.